VaultLayer/vaultlayer-protocol/packages/contracts/VaulterCore.md

-# VaultLayer CORE Shares (vlCORE) Contract
+# VaultLayer CORE Shares (vltCORE) Contract

 ## Overview
 VaultLayer is a decentralized protocol that unlocks liquidity and maximizes yield for Bitcoin staked on Layer 1 (L1) using Smart Vaults.
-The `vlCORE` contract represents tokenized shares of CORE collateral that users receive when they deposit CORE into the VaultLayer system.
+The `vltCORE` contract represents tokenized shares of CORE collateral that users receive when they deposit CORE into the VaultLayer system.

 ## Features
 - **Bitcoin-backed yield**: Users earn optimized staking rewards by maintaining a 1:8000 BTC-to-CORE ratio.
-- **Liquidity access**: Tokenized `vlCORE` shares can be traded, staked, or used as collateral.
+- **Liquidity access**: Tokenized `vltCORE` shares can be traded, staked, or used as collateral.
 - **Automated rebalancing**: Ensures rewards are dynamically distributed between BTC stakers and CORE depositors.
 - **Staking and delegation**: Facilitates CORE staking via CoreDAO’s staking mechanism.
 - **BTC transaction validation**: Records BTC stakes and tracks rewards through off-chain verification.

 ## Smart Contract Architecture
 ### Core Components
-- **ERC-20 Standard**: Implements `vlCORE` as an ERC-20 token with minting and burning functionalities.
+- **ERC-20 Standard**: Implements `vltCORE` as an ERC-20 token with minting and burning functionalities.
 - **Reentrancy Guard**: Protects against reentrancy attacks during deposits and withdrawals.
 - **Pausable**: Allows administrators to pause contract functions in case of emergency.
 - **Access Control**: Uses role-based permissions for secure governance.